6 Easy Ways to Save Money on Winter Clothes

 With many parts of the country already digging out from their first snowfall, and a colder-than-average winter predicted for warm-weather states — it’s time to start bundling up.
 Shopping for winter clothing can take a big bite out of your budget, especially if the whole family needs new coats or boots at the same time.
-Here are some ways you can save on winter clothing.
+Here are six ways you can save money on winter clothes